kdeldycke/awesome-engineering-team-management/readme.md

 - [What are the signs that you have a great manager?](https://news.ycombinator.com/item?id=20230133) - “The irony is that you don't really notice a great manager.”
 - [Identify what makes a great manager](https://rework.withgoogle.com/guides/managers-identify-what-makes-a-great-manager/steps/learn-about-googles-manager-research/) - Google tried to prove managers don't matter.
 Instead, it discovered [10 Traits of the Very Best Ones](https://www.inc.com/scott-mautz/google-tried-to-prove-managers-dont-matter-instead-they-discovered-10-traits-of-very-best-ones.html).
-- “Over the years we have developed the policy that it is important for the supervisor to thoroughly know and understand the work of his group.” ([source](https://news.ycombinator.com/item?id=20683609)) - Echoes articles above, that quote is [from David Packard](https://amzn.com/0060845791/?tag=kevideld-20) (HP co-founder), decades before current [management fad](https://en.wikipedia.org/wiki/Management_fad).
 - [As a product manager, how do you earn the respect and trust of your team?](https://twitter.com/johncutlefish/status/1124938723093766144)
-- “One of your roles is to act as an information filter in both directions” ([source](https://news.ycombinator.com/item?id=19187593)) - Some tips on how to balance the kind of information needs to be shared or muted.
+- “One of your roles is to act as an information filter in both directions” ([source](https://news.ycombinator.com/item?id=19187593)) - Some tips on how to balance which kind of information needs to be shared or muted.
 - [Great PMs don't spend their time on solutions](https://www.intercom.com/blog/great-product-managers-dont-spend-time-on-solutions/) - Not on solutions, no. But on customer's problems.
 - [Things I have learnt as the software engineering lead of a multinational](https://minnenratta.wordpress.com/2017/01/25/things-i-have-learnt-as-the-software-engineering-lead-of-a-multinational/) - Some interesting points here, some others needs to be challenged.
-- [Do engineering managers need to be technical?](https://increment.com/teams/do-engineering-managers-need-to-be-technical/) - Yes.
-“Looking forward to the next 30 years of management trends, only a few things seem certain: Managers should be technical, and the definition of technical will continue to change.”
-- “The best managers I met tended to be those that if the circumstance required it, could do the job of those two levels below.” ([source](https://news.ycombinator.com/item?id=23891984)) - Another way of putting it: managers needs domain knowledge and to know the work their reports do.
 - [Surprising Things About Working at Well-Known Tech Unicorns](https://blog.pragmaticengineer.com/surprising-things-about-working-at-tech-unicorns/) - Echoes my own experience on differences between expectations and reality in high growth and visible companies from the point of view of an engineering manager.
 - [Engineering Manager Resources](https://github.com/ryanburgess/engineer-manager) - Huge list, but need some curation.
 - [The Leadership Library for Engineers](https://leadership-library.dev) - A list of books to help engineering leaders level up.
+- [A vitally important part of the job: being a crap shield](https://news.ycombinator.com/item?id=24802483) - “A lot of the work of an EM is wading into the slurry pit with a shovel so your team are free to get the job done”.

 ### Engineers